akshayakula/mock-logistics-server/README.md

 - 🌐 **CORS Enabled** for all origins
 - 🚀 **fly.io Ready** with Docker configuration
 - 📊 **Complete Load Data** including RPM, weight, commodity, dimensions, and more
+- 📈 **Analytics API** for logging and tracking searches, bookings, and custom events

 ## Quick Start